 This Beronia Crianza shows an intense cherry colour.
 Attractive nose with red fruits and floral aromas in perfect harmony with mineral and cocoa notes.
 A balanced and sweet palate with the fruit standing out over a base of chocolate and coffee from the time spent in American oak.

-Awarded 91 points and Highly Recommended status by Decanter (www.decanter.com) in their March 2017 edition review of Premium Rioja (see blue link below).
+Awarded 91 points and Highly Recommended status by Decanter (www.decanter.com) in their March 2018 edition review of Mature Rioja (see blue link below).

 For the production of this Gran Reserva, the best grapes from the oldest vineyards were hand-harvested.
 Following the harvest, the best bunches were selected in the winery.
 The grapes then underwent a slow and controlled alcoholic fermentation with periodic pumping over to extract colour and aromas.
 Following this, the wine remained in French oak barrels for 26 months.